 Tracz received the 2009 Connecticut State American Legion Award.
 In his tenure as a coach, his players have participated in the Hunger Walk, SPCA and Friends of Jaclyn programs.

 A 2005 graduate of Marist, Tracz earned his Bachelor's degree in Public Relations while minoring in Psychology.
-Tracz resides in Pleasant Valley with his wife, Katie, and daughter, Taylor, who was born on May 23, 2013.
+Tracz resides in Pleasant Valley with his wife Katie, daughter Taylor, and son Carter.

 |2010||33-22||16-8||2nd in MAAC|